c-mayer/ECMproject/README.md

 ./ECMproject -f ./metabolic_models/mmsyn_sm05.xml -m mmsyn_sm05 -o ./results/ -n 10 -p -mp ~/lrslib/v072/mplrs
 ```

 In this example, mplrs got installed into the home directory.
-Therefore, the '*-mp*' option has to be given.
+Therefore, the '*-mp*' option has to be given, if the home directory is not in the PATH.

 ### Advanced usage examples